 It’s fascinating to consider that even when playing Spears’ own words, both Controlling Britney Spears and Britney vs. Spears seem to have slowed down her speech from that testimony, presumably to smooth out her nervousness and make her sound more collected and intelligible to viewers.
 The power of her testimony was rooted in that fear and the determination with which she fought through it—but even when speaking in her own voice, Spears’ story winds up molded into a narrative, manipulated and set to music for maximum effect.

 Like the #FreeBritney protesters whose efforts garnered mockery for years before the mainstream discourse shifted, the fans railing against these projects are making a legitimate point.
 Morally speaking, it’s difficult to make a case for making public the private life of a person who has repeatedly expressed a desire to retreat from view.
 The question, then, is whether the story trumps the individual.
-We have a choice between Spears’ privacy and the public desire to know her business.
-The regrets we’re currently working to heal are a direct result of choosing the former again and again in the past.
+We have a choice between the public’s desire to know Spears’ business, and the singer’s pleas for privacy.
+The regrets we’re currently working to heal are a direct result of choosing the former over the latter again and again in the past.